 SATB VersionHarbour SATB - Full Score - SECURE

-Last week we published an arrangement by Jake Alexander of the Ukrainian folk song ‘Oi Khodyt’ Son Kolo Vikon’ or ‘The Dream Passes by the Windows’ to enable choirs to show support and solidarity with the people of Ukraine.
+In March 2022 we published an arrangement by Jake Alexander of the Ukrainian folk song ‘Oi Khodyt’ Son Kolo Vikon’ or ‘The Dream Passes by the Windows’ to enable choirs to show support and solidarity with the people of Ukraine.
 We wouldn’t normally try to repeat the same idea twice, but the opportunity to publish this song from Anna Tabbush was impossible to ignore.
 We’re extremely grateful to Anna for offering it to us on ChoirCommunity.